nkullman/QERMCollaborations/instructions.md

 {
     "QERMStudent": true,     // true or false whether a student "name": "Cole",          // name in quotes
-    "artist": "Q-SAFS",      // basically department of student; used to group "id": "cole_qerm_node",  // unique ID string for linking "status": "student",     // "student", "alumni", or "NA" for non-student }
+    "artist": "SAFS",        // basically department of student; used to group "id": "cole_monnahan",   // unique ID string for linking "status": "student"      // "student", "alumni", or "NA" for non-student }
 ````